 As the owner of a saffron import company, Juan San Mames has developed a distinctive recipe for the traditional Spanish rice dish paella, whose signature ingredient is…saffron.

-“Paella is simple,” said San Mames recently, as he and his wife Rosa Maria cooked up three huge pans of paella for over 120 youngsters and teachers at the Basque culture camp Udaleku at the Basque Cultural Center in South San Francisco.
+“Paella is simple,” said San Mames recently, as he and his wife Rosa Maria cooked up three huge pans of paella with shrimp and chicken for over 120 youngsters and teachers at the Basque culture camp Udaleku at the Basque Cultural Center in South San Francisco.
 “It’s a peasant dish.”